Automation, AI, and the Intergenerational Transmission of Knowledge

 Abstract:

 Recent advances in Artificial Intelligence (AI) have sparked expectations of unprecedented economic growth.
-Yet, by enabling senior workers to accomplish more tasks independently, AI may inadvertently reduce entry-level opportunities, raising concerns about how future generations will acquire essential expertise.
-This paper develops a model to examine how advanced automation affects the intergenerational transmission of tacit knowledge -- practical insights that resist codification and are critical for workplace success.
-The analysis shows that the competitive equilibrium features socially excessive automation of early-career tasks and reveals a critical trade-off: while such automation delivers immediate productivity gains, it can undermine long-term growth by hindering younger workers' acquisition of tacit skills.
-Back-of-the-envelope calculations suggest AI-driven entry-level automation could lower the long-run annual growth rate of U.S. per capita output by 0.05 to 0.35 percentage points, depending on its scale.
-The analysis further shows that AI co-pilots -- systems providing access to tacit-like expertise once obtained only through direct experience -- can partially offset these losses by assisting individuals who fail to develop adequate skills early in their careers.
-However, co-pilots are not always beneficial, as they may also weaken junior workers' incentives to engage in hands-on learning.
-These findings challenge the view that AI will automatically lead to higher economic growth, highlighting the need to safeguard -- or deliberately create -- entry-level opportunities to fully realize AI's potential.
+Yet, by enabling senior workers to accomplish more tasks independently, AI may reduce entry-level opportunities, raising concerns about how future generations will acquire expertise.
+This paper develops a model to examine how automation and AI affect the intergenerational transmission of tacit knowledge -- practical, hard-to-codify skills critical to workplace success.
+I show that the competitive equilibrium features socially excessive automation of early-career tasks, and that improvements in such automation generate an intergenerational trade-off: they raise short-run productivity but weaken the skills of future generations, slowing long-run growth -- sometimes enough to reduce welfare.
+Back-of-the-envelope calculations suggest that AI-driven entry-level automation could reduce the long-run annual growth rate of U.S. per-capita output by 0.05 to 0.35 percentage points, depending on its scale.
+I further show that AI co-pilots can partially offset lost learning by assisting individuals who fail to acquire skills early in their careers.
+However, they may also weaken juniors' incentives to develop such skills.
+These findings highlight the importance of preserving and expanding early-career learning opportunities to fully realize AI's potential.

 New Economics Papers: this item is included in nep-ain, nep-ino and nep-tid